Azure/aoai-apim/README.md

 As versions of When Auto-update to default is selected your model deployment will be automatically updated within two weeks of a change in the default version.

 If you are still in the early testing phases for inference models, we recommend deploying models with auto-update to default set whenever it is available.
+If the default

 3. Latest + Default Model Deployments
-4. Purchasing PTU's:
+4. Purchasing PTUs:
-		Billing is up-front for the entire month, starting on the day of purchase
+Charges for PTUs are billed **up-front** for the entire month, starting on the day of purchase.
+The PTUs are not charged in arrears, after the service has been used over the month period.
+Also, the month period is not on exact first of month to the end of the month, but instead when the PTUs were purchased.
+For example, if you purchased the PTUs

 PTUs can be added to a commitment mid-month, but cannot be reduced If a commitment is not renewed, deployed PTUs will revert to per hour pricing